-Now autumn has arrived it’s not all doom and gloom.
+Now that autumn will soon be arriving, it’s not all doom and gloom.
 The change of season can bring colourful vibrant life to your garden once again.

 Berries and apples have ripened nicely over the growing season which gives continuous interest in gardens for months to come.